Visualizations

 avg

-The avg visualization averages the values of the field inside the dataset and produces a timeseries chart
+The avg visualization averages the values of the field inside the dataset and produces a time series chart.

 Arguments

-• field: number - a number field
+field: number is the number field to average.

 avg overview